areselian/Project1_Group2/README.md

-San francisco Listing data analysis
+## San Francisco Listing data analysis

 Using the Inside Airbnb listings data for San Francisco

 Python Packages used in the project:

-NumPy
+- NumPy
-Pandas
+- Pandas
-matplotlib
+- matplotlib
 This project is meant to give deeper understanding of the airbnb listing data.

 *Final Findings Summarized:*

 Most of the listings are clustered near the bart stations and center of the city Mission (141), Western Addition (105) and Upper Market (78) at the top 3 neighborhoods with most listings Prices very wildly based on property and room types.The most frequently listered/rentered apartment types are the following top 3: